-John has also established an international reputation through his intermedia fabric installations that have been presented at The National Museum of Photography, Film and Television in Bradford, England; Ringacker Hall in Saas-Fee, Switzerland; Fundacion para el Arte Contemporaneo, Mexico City; and “A” Space, Toronto, Ontario.
+In 1985 Toth moved to New York City and worked on projects that were shown at the Brooklyn Museum of Art, Lincoln Center’s "Out-Of-Doors Festival," the New Museum, Experimental Intermedia Foundation, CBGB’s, and Audart Gallery, among other venues.
+Internationally, his intermedia fabric installations have been presented at the National Museum of Photography, Film, and Television in Bradford, England; Ringacker Hall in Saas-Fee, Switzerland; Fundacion para el Arte Contemporaneo, Mexico City; and “A” Space in Toronto, Canada.

 Toth received a BA in sculpture from Washington University (St. Louis, Missouri); an MA in sculpture from the State University of New York at Buffalo; and a Ph.D. in Media and Communications from the European Graduate School in Leuk Stadt, Switzerland.
 He has taught at Hunter College in Manhattan since 2004 and has worked extensively as a teaching artist for Lincoln Center Institute, the Juilliard School, Symphony Space, Bank Street College, Bard College, and Lehman College.
 His publications include The Virtual Teaching Artist: Strategies for a Museum (adapted from a podcast and published in the Teaching Artist Journal in 2011) and The New Perception: Hypermediating Interdisciplinary Cultures Through Aesthetic Education (published in the Forum on Public Policy Online: A Forum of the Oxford Roundtable in 2008).